5- and 6-membered rings: A natural orbital functional study

-As shown in Fig.~\ref{fig:gnof_cbs}, energy differences for the same molecule decrease as the size of the basis sets is augmented.
+As shown in Fig.~\ref{fig:Ecorr_ccd-cc4}, energy differences for the same method and molecule decrease as the size of the basis sets is augmented.
 This suggests that we are approaching the CBS limit for the reported correlation energies.
-Therefore, we computed the CBS limit correlation energies for the twelve molecules set using GNOF and GNOFm.
-An exponential function like extrapolation scheme was employed to obtain the CBS limit, $E(X) = E_{\mathrm{CBS}} + a_1 \cdot \exp(-a_2 X)$, $X=2, 3, 4, 5$ being the cardinal number of the basis set.
-Interestingly, the form of the curve barely changes from cc-pVQZ to cc-pV5Z and from cc-pV5Z to the CBS limit, with the exception of the Benzene molecule in the case of GNOF calculations, which has been discussed before.
-Therefore, NOF calculations rapidly converge with the increasing size of Dunning correlation-consistent basis sets, so including more orbitals in the calculations just means lowering the total energy for GNOF and GNOFm calculations beyond cc-pVQZ.
-Previous studies \cite{MATXAIN2010} demonstrated similar results for different extrapolation schemes within the NOFT framework.
-Convergence of CCSD(T) correlation energies with the increasing size of the basis set can be seen in Fig. S1 from the Supplementary Material.
-Qualitatively, there are no significant differences with respect to the convergence obtained for GNOF and GNOFm.
+Therefore, we computed the CBS limit correlation energies for the twelve molecules set using GNOF and GNOFm, as well as CCSD(T).
+Previous studies \cite{MATXAIN2010} demonstrated similar results for different extrapolation schemes within the NOFT framework, concretely, exponential function like: $E(X)=E_{\infty} + A exp(-\gamma X)$ and power function like: $E(X)=E'_{\infty} + A' X^{-\gamma'}$, being $X$ the cardinal number of the basis set.
+Nevertheless, in this work we employ the Helgaker's extrapolation scheme \cite{helgaker-extrapolation} of the form $E_{corr} = E^{''}_{\infty} + bX^{-3}$, which is considered a standard method today and is particularly adequate for Dunning correlation-consistent basis sets.
 The corresponding GNOF and GNOFm CBS estimated values are given in Table \ref{table1}, which also presents extrapolations CCSD(T), performed using the same procedure.
 An inspection of CBS limit molecular correlation energies reveals an agreement within 100 mE$_{h}$ for GNOF in most cases, values that are even improved to around 50 mE$_{h}$ when GNOFm is utilized.

 The results shown in Table \ref{table1} are summarized in Fig. \ref{fig:Ecorr_cbslimit}.
+Here, we plot CBS extrapolated correlation energies for the 12 molecular systems.
 GNOFm energies systematically get closer to CCSD(T) results when the static term between electron pairs is modified according to Eq. (\ref{gnofm}).
 In other words, Fig. \ref{fig:Ecorr_cbslimit} reveals that GNOFm CBS correlation energies reduce differences between GNOF and CCSD(T) to the half.
-Additionally, as it is shown in Figs. \ref{fig:Ecorr_ccd-cc5} and \ref{fig:gnof_cbs}, the improvement is obtained for all basis sets studied.